 Program overview

-The Computer Information Systems Administration (CISA) program at BCIT is a comprehensive two-year diploma designed to equip students with essential skills in the administration and configuration of Information Technology (IT) infrastructure.
+The Computer Information Systems Administration (CISA) program at BCIT is a comprehensive two-year diploma program designed to equip students with the skills necessary for the administration and configuration of Information Technology (IT) infrastructure.
 This full-time program emphasizes a hands-on, technical approach, allowing students to apply their learning directly to real-world business and industry scenarios.
 The curriculum focuses on IT infrastructure solutions, including wired and wireless local area networks (LANs) and wide area networks (WANs).
-Students will gain valuable experience through well-equipped labs, preparing them for a successful career in the IT sector.
+Students will gain valuable experience through well-equipped labs, ensuring they are prepared for the demands of the IT sector.

 The Computer Information Systems Administration program is structured as follows:

-• Program Options: Students are encouraged to pursue advanced industry certifications from leading companies such as Cisco, Microsoft, and AWS.
+• Industry Certifications: Students are encouraged to pursue advanced industry certifications from leading companies such as Cisco, Microsoft, and AWS.

 Featured Experiences

-• Exposure to industry-leading products from companies like Cisco, Microsoft, and Fortinet
+• Industry Collaboration: The program leverages industry-leading products from companies like Cisco, Microsoft, and Fortinet.

 Career Options

-Graduates of the Computer Information Systems Administration program can pursue various career paths in Canada, including:
+Graduates of the Computer Information Systems Administration program can pursue a variety of career paths in Canada, including:

-• Network Administrator: Responsible for maintaining and managing computer networks, ensuring optimal performance and security.
+• Network Administrator: Responsible for maintaining and managing an organization's computer networks, ensuring optimal performance and security.

-• IT Support Specialist: Provides technical support and troubleshooting for end-users, addressing hardware and software issues.
+• IT Support Specialist: Provides technical support to end-users, troubleshooting hardware and software issues.

 • Systems Administrator: Manages and configures servers and systems, ensuring they operate efficiently and securely.